min69u/Reforestation/README.md

-## Why was the broom late for the meeting?
-He overswept.
+## How do the trees get on the internet?
+They log on.